 We have pilot tested some of our Research Readiness trainings for Individuals through new positions created for our NHLBI funded CO-CEAL program.
 We have developed two new community partners roles: Community Connectors are part-time contract community member partners who have helped coordinate CO-CEAL activities in each of our five focus underserved communities.
 They have 1) led the recruitment of participants in our CO-CEAL Community Translations; 2) assisted with the recruitment, training and oversight of Community Data Collectors and data collection activities; and 3) helped to organize community dissemination of educational materials and survey results.
 In each CO-CEAL community, the Community Connectors have provided a vital link between our core CO-CEAL staff and investigators and our partner communities.
+The Community Data Collectors have played a vital role as the faces of our community-based survey data collection.
 They have been able to reach community members that would have otherwise been impossible to reach for survey data collection to help us understand what misinformation exists about COVID-19, the degree of vaccine hesitancy, and the trusted sources of information for each community.